 A commentary on our politically correct (PC) way of life.
 Most important and visible item in the aspirant executive’s valise is the back scratcher.
 The branding of the archaic male and female symbols refer to the non-sexist nature of PC behaviour.
 The prominent name tag or signature identifies the aspirant politically correct owner

-This painting raises questions concerning Australian complicity in the suspension of humanitarian values at the behest of America as part of the “alliance of the willing”.
-It makes an oblique but decipherable reference to the deployment of torture in the war on international terrorism.
+This painting raises questions concerning Australian complicity in the suspension of humanitarian values at the behest of America, as part of the “alliance of the willing”.
+It makes an oblique but decipherable reference to the deployment of torture – in the war on international terrorism.
 The irony is obvious.
 The camouflaged oval format is eye-shaped and the inclusion of the central black dot acts as the pupil.
-By extension I am positioning you the viewer as a witness to the (undetermined) torture being perpetrated on the person with a bucket over their head in the image.
+By extension I am positioning you the viewer, as a witness to the (undetermined) torture being perpetrated on the person with a bucket over their head in the image.
+The bucket carries the ubiquitous commercially patriotic “Made in Australia” logo.